Ceterai/AltaSnuggetShipPet/README.md

 ### Steam

 Subscribe to this mod on Steam!
-[Link](https://steamcommunity.com/sharedfiles/filedetails/?id=3360051250)

 ### Starbound Forums

-Get this mod on the official Chucklefish Forums: [Link](https://community.playstarbound.com/resources/alta-ship-pet-snugget.6327/)
+Get this mod on the official Chucklefish Forums!

 ### GitHub